plainsman-ai/azure-project/README.md

 DROP COLUMN JobTitle; - [This drops a column from the table]

 After running these queries, I restored the database from Azure.

+22/01/2024
+For the geo-replication I set up a replica of my original database server called "original-server" in Central India and setup both in the same failover group.
+I initiated a failover and my primary server switched, and then another failover, and they returned to their original positions.